alejandrochang/StudyGuideNotes/react.md

 # React

+### What is a presentational component?
+A component that does not pass state.

 ### What are refs in React?
 Refs in react are essentially the way we use React to acces Nodes in the DOM, giving access to a single DOM element.